Doctor Sax

 Doctor Sax (Doctor Sax: Faust Part Three) is a novel by Jack Kerouac published in 1959.
 Kerouac wrote it in 1952 while living with William S. Burroughs in Mexico City.
+The book was released simultaneously as a paperback and a hardback edition.
+As Evergreen book E-160.
+Also a specially bound and signed edition of 26 copies lettered A through Z and 4 copies "hors commerce" numbered 1 through 4 were released.